ghaithmhamd/Radio-transmitter-and-reciever/README.md

 Upload the corresponding transmitter and receiver code to the Arduino Nano using the Arduino IDE.
 The code allows the devices to communicate wirelessly via the NRF24L01 modules.

 ## Share Your Setup:
 Feel free to share your setup on social media.
-Here's the [link to post your images on Facebook](https://www.facebook.com/share/p/19xkkejhZH/).
+Here's the [aketch setup on facebook](https://www.facebook.com/share/p/19xkkejhZH/).